-Corelle is probably the most common type of plates out there.
-It is oven safe up to 350 degrees Fahrenheit.
-But, I wouldn’t put a plate in an oven that hot.
+Corelle is probably the most common type of plate out there.
+It is oven-safe up to 350 degrees Fahrenheit.
+But, I wouldn’t put a plate straight into an oven that hot.
 To warm up food, you probably need it at about 250 degrees maximum.

 So, if you’re ever in doubt about if it can go in the oven, check the bottom of the dish.
-And if you decide to use a pyrex dish/pan that came with a lid, just make sure you take the lid off because it’s usually rubber or plastic, which can melt.
+And if you decide to use a Pyrex dish/pan that comes with a lid, make sure you take the lid off because it’s usually rubber or plastic, which can melt.